RobertLupas/RobertLupas/README.md

   </a>
 </h3>

-🚀 I'm a 15-year-old coder with a passion for coding.
+🚀 I'm a 15-year-old coder with a passion for programming.
 I love creating new projects and experimenting with new stuff.

 🛠️ I’m currently working on:
 <ul>
   <li>A better personal website 😆</li>
-  <li><a href="https://github.com/RobertLupas/RayTracing-Lab">RayTracing Lab</a>, A rendering engine made in C++.
+  <li><a href="https://github.com/RobertLupas/RayTracing-Lab">RayTracing Lab</a>, a rendering engine made in C++.
 It's just a hobby project (for now), and not an actual "product"</li>
 </ul>

 Some of my projects are available here, on [GitHub](https://github.com/half-real-SCRACX?tab=repositories)